VICTRIX-HACKATHON/victrix_yolov8/README.md

 The model will automatically detect objects

-View results with bounding boxes and confidence scores
+View results with bounding boxes and confidence score

 # Model Details